pangeo-data/pangeo/docs/cloud.rst

 A few caveats are in order:

-1. You should register the plugin before scaling to ensure that your packages are installed on all the workers.
-2. You should take care with dependencies.
+1. You should take care with dependencies.
 Pip doesn't always respect packages that have been installed with conda.
-3. If you need to *upgrade existing* packages, take special care.
+2. If you need to *upgrade existing* packages, take special care.
 You may need to ``client.restart()`` the cluster to ensure that the new packages are used.
-4. This will slow down the startup time of your workers, especially if the package takes a while to install.
+3. This will slow down the startup time of your workers, especially if the package takes a while to install.

 Hardware Environment